mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 ---
 layout: layout.pug
 title: Debugging Applications on DC/OS
-excerpt: DC/OS is a powerful platform for deploying and managing applications, but what can you do if your app is failing or not even deploying?
+excerpt: DC/OS is a powerful platform for deploying and managing applications, but what can you do if your app is failing to deploy as expected?
 menuWeight: 55
 ---